Florida Business Annual Report Due Date 2025: File Early & Avoid Penalties

 - File the late annual report

-- Pay the original fee + the late fee $400.
+- Pay the original fee + the late fee of $400.
 Florida

 - File a reinstatement application